User Community Service Desk Downloads

 Using data slices you can:

-• See results based on the data subset, including historical results.
+• See results for the data subset.

 To create a data slice: